 Hello, fellow SciFi readers.
-In this novel, I have given free rein to my interest in the outer solar system.
+I have given free rein to my interest in the outer solar system in this novel.
 There are many areas in astronomy which have interested me greatly.
-One is the early universe, and in my novels, Journey to the Dawn of Time and No More Moon in the Water I have brought this into the narrative through a planet called Sphinx of the Folly system.
-In my last two published novels Flower-of-Sands and Journey into the Oort Cloud I have indulged my interest in the Kuiper Belt and Oort Cloud.
+One is the early universe, and in my books, Journey to the Dawn of Time and No More Moon in the Water, I have brought this into the narrative through a planet called Sphinx of the Folly system.
+In my last two published novels, Flower-of-Sands and Journey into the Oort Cloud, I have indulged my interest in the Kuiper Belt and Oort Cloud.
 Flower-of-Sands features Pluto and its moon Charon.
-One of the characters, Venetia, is in honour of Venetia Burney, who, in 1930, at the age of 11 is credited with coming up with the name Pluto.
-(Incidentally, many feel that Pluto and its five moons should be regarded as a mini-system on the edge of the Kuiper Belt and that Pluto and Charon should be regarded as a binary.
+One of the characters, Venetia, is in honour of Venetia Burney, who, in 1930, at the age of 11, is credited with coming up with the name Pluto.
+(Incidentally, many regard Pluto and its five moons as a binary mini-system.
 Space-geek thing.)
-In Journey into the Oort Cloud, I feature the dwarf planet Makemake and the planetoid Sedna which is seriously in the outer reaches of the solar system.
-From then on in, its sci-fi-fantasy with layers of characters and aliens.
-A central character is Dr Venetia Woods, astrophysicist and authority on the outer system, who heads the science team on a follow-up, rescue mission into the Oort Cloud.
-Travelling with Venetia is her close friend Arabella who comes from the Triangulum galaxy - and then there is Aaliyah, a soul-mate from across aeons of time and space.
-The novel is full of adventures, challenging relationships, and strange and perilous encounters.
+In Journey into the Oort Cloud, I feature the dwarf planet Makemake and the planetoid Sedna, which is seriously in the solar system's outer reaches.
+From then on in, it's sci-fi-fantasy with layers of characters and aliens.
+A central character is Dr Venetia Woods, astrophysicist and authority on the outer system, who heads the science team on a follow-up rescue mission into the Oort Cloud.
+Her close friend Arabella travels with Venetia, who comes from the Triangulum galaxy - and then there is Aaliyah, a soul-mate from across aeons of time and space.
+The novel is full of adventures, challenging relationships, and strange and scary encounters.
 I put this book out there for people to enjoy.
-So far most have done so, and I hope you do, and I hope that continuous.
+So far, most have done so, and I hope you do, and I hope that continues.